boycott4/boycott/README.md

 - Censorship or calls for censorship of pro-Palestinian content or opinions.
 - Engage in illegal activities in the occupied Palestinian territory.
 - Hate speech against Palestinians
-- Political treason, prioritizing Israeli interests over the interests of one's own country.
+- Prioritizing Israeli interests over the interests of one's own country.

 ### Will not be included
 - Companies that legally conduct non-military-related business in Israel.